phstc/phstc.github.com/_posts/2013-10-07-automate-multiple-servers-startup.md

 ---
 layout: post
-title: Automate multiple servers startup
+title: "Automate multiple servers startup"
 ---

 So, do you need to startup multiple servers or services to start your development environment?
 I do!